SATs Reading Tips

 If your child does have a specific reading problem, it’s unlikely to improve without help.
-Practice SATs papers are one of the most effective ways of highlighting any specific issues, so ensure you use them early, allowing plenty of time to work on any problems areas that you identify.
+Practice SATs papers are one of the most effective ways of highlighting any specific issues, so ensure you use them early, allowing plenty of time to work on any problem areas that you identify.

 Finally, one of the best ways to improve your child’s SATs reading skills is to provide plenty of encouragement and praise, especially if reading doesn’t come easily to them.
 Your reaction has a huge influence on your child’s motivation and commitment to becoming a good reader.
 Of course, you’ll need patience, as each child’s reading comprehension ability develops at different rates, but it’ll be worth it when your child’s hard work pays off and they get the SATs results they deserve.